Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Equipment.

-Choose a team (class) captain, come up with a name, team motto, prepare comic gifts for the opposing team.
-Put 2 tables on the stage, on which to put sheets for writing down the solution of individual tasks.
+Choose a team (class) captain, come up with a team name and motto, and prepare funny gifts for the opposing team.
+Place 2 tables on the stage, on which to place sheets for recording solutions to individual tasks.
 Choose a jury from high school students and mathematics teachers.

 Leading.